 MPA Society also receives general funding dollars.
 These monies are directed to programs where the opportunity to either leverage the donation occurs or the largest number of Members can be served.

-Finally, during capital campaigns, MPA Society may receive donations that are directed towards a special capital project, such as the purchase of a building or the development of a commercial kitchen or vehicle.
+Finally, during capital campaigns, MPA Society may receive donations that are directed towards a special capital project, such as the purchase of a building, the development of a commercial kitchen, or purchase of a vehicle.
 In this case, donations are usually directed in support of the campaign goals.

 How can I help a family member or friend with mental illness?